 • Taking medicines to treat symptoms such as muscle tremors or stiffness

-• Getting a liver transplant, if you have severe liver damage
+• Getting a liver transplant, in case of severe liver damage